Skip to content ↓

 We value reading for pleasure highly and work hard as a school to grow our Reading for Pleasure pedagogy.

-- We read to children every day.
-We choose these books carefully as we want children to experience a wide range of books, including books that reflect the children at Laneshaw Bridge and our local community as well as books that open windows into other worlds and cultures.
+We read to children every day.
+We choose these books carefully as we want children to experience a wide range of books, including books that reflect the children at Blacko Primary School and our local community as well as books that open windows into other worlds and cultures.

-- The school library is made available for classes to use at protected times.
+To further support reading for pleasure, the school library is also made available for classes to use at protected times.
 Classes use a booking system to take out books each week.
 Children across the school have regular opportunities to engage with a wide range of Reading for Pleasure events (author visits and workshops, national events etc).

 Assessment for learning is used:

-- Children in Year 2 to 6 are assessed through their teacher’s ongoing formative assessment as well as through the half-termly Little Wandle Letters and Sounds Revised summative assessments
+• Children in Years 2 to 6 are assessed through their teacher’s ongoing formative assessment as well as through the half-termly Little Wandle Letters and Sounds Revised summative assessments.

 Further information and Support at Home